SchapiroLabor/KBestak_Lab-rotation/README.md

 It would be great if I could have some comparison between the three approaches to registration.

 Even though it is a very basic concept, I've never encountered the PATH before so I learnt how to and why it might be useful to add certain tools to the PATH.
 For example, I installed bftools to be able to convert images from the command line so instead of running the command from its filepath each time, I added it to the PATH.
+Regarding BFTools, they can be downloaded from https://docs.openmicroscopy.org/bio-formats/5.7.1/users/comlinetools/index.html.
+The bfconvert tool was the most useful tool for my purposes as it allows for conversion between filetypes and cropping of selected regions.
+My plan was to use bfconvert to circumvent my need for the ImageJ macro so that I could run every step from a coding interface and not bother with opening the images in Fiji for preprocessing.

 Running MCMICRO on the registered images from Palom - good segmentation with Mesmer (example), but error in quantification - markers.csv not matching channels - I still need to look into it
 Trying to do QC in Python - array too bign error